 By asking insightful questions using event registration software, organizers will be able to better understand the preferences of attendees.
 Certain information can prove helpful for running your event series.
 Demographic information-- age, gender, and address-- can give you an idea about a person’s preferences.
 Additional information can help you make decisions or changes to best suit the needs of your attendees.

 The questions you ask could be simple (T-shirt size) or strategic (Twitter handles).
 Either way, having a database of rich contact information will make it easier for event planners to properly engage with event attendees in the future.

-If for example organizers already know that someone who attended a previous event was mostly interested in learning about recruiting best practices, you can send that person a tailored email inviting them to an upcoming event on just that topic.
+If organizers already know that someone who attended a previous event was mostly interested in learning about recruiting best practices, you can send that person a tailored email inviting them to an upcoming event solely on that topic.

 A good part of your budget will go toward finding top-notch keynote speakers for each segment of your event series.